ellenrud84/Matplotlib-Homework/README.md

 6. Using Matplotlib, a box and whisker plot was generated for the final tumor volume of all four treatment regimens.
 Potential outliers were highlighted in the plot by changing their color and style.

-7.A line plot of time point versus tumor volume was generated for a single mouse treated with Capomulin.
+7. A line plot of time point versus tumor volume was generated for a single mouse treated with Capomulin.

 8. A scatter plot was created showing mouse weight versus average tumor volume for the Capomulin treatment regimen.
 The correlation coefficient and a linear regression model were calculated between mouse weight and average tumor volume for the Capomulin treatment.
 The linear regression model was plotteed on top of the scatter plot.